pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

 adds sufficient value to pharmaverse.

 For other best practices, we encourage you to follow guidance from both [R Packages](https://r-pkgs.org/) and [rOpenSci](https://devguide.ropensci.org/building.html).
+Pharmaverse does not have strict style requirements, but we encourage package authors to follow the [Tidyverse style guide](https://style.tidyverse.org/).

 **New Packages**